Elevation Training Mask

 Tell all the subjects the same thing.
 Let them know they are part of a test to see if restricting airflow can improve exercise performance.
 Do not tell them that some will receive masks with normal airflow and some with restricted airflow.
 They should all believe they are wearing restrictive masks.

 After 8 weeks of regular exercise, at least 3 hours weekly, test both groups.
-If the group with the restricted airflow tests at least 5% better in aerobic capacity, power or other standard measurement, then the masks may provide some benefit.
+If the group with the restricted airflow tests at least 5% better in aerobic capacity, power or another standard measurement, then the masks may provide some benefit.
 The reason we say they have to be 5% or more is because that's the level medical researchers believe is required to prove that a new therapy is better than a placebo.

-In the meantime, companies trying to sell you a mask that limits how much you can breath during exercise are relying on your gullibility.
+In the meantime, companies trying to sell you a mask that limits how much you can breathe during exercise are relying on your gullibility.
 They want you to buy the masks without proving they work.
 Don't give them your money or let them waste your time.

 Call for a FREE Consultation (305) 296-3434